FileFighter/filefighter.github.io/wiki/3_wiki.md

 ### 1.2 Scope
-The project is going to be realized as an webapp and backend services, that each user can setup with one single script for themself.
+The project is going to be realized as an webapp and backend services, that each user can setup with one single script for them self.

 Actors of this App can be have different roles like user and administrator.

 Planned Subsystems are:
 * Account System:
-Each users will have an account to indentify and get access to files.
+Each users will have an account to identify and get access to files.
 * Files System:
 Users will be able to store files (upload and download).
 * Permissions System: